xnvme/xnvme/docs/tutorial/fabrics/index.rst

 Exporting Targets using the Kernel
 ----------------------------------

-With the variables defined, then the following will export the NVMe device at ``/dev/nvme0n1`` over fabrics using TCP transport:
+With the variables defined, then the following will export the NVMe devices over fabrics using TCP transport:

 .. literalinclude:: fabrics_target_linux.sh
    :language: bash